efarish/portfolio/llm/rag_ondemand/README.md

 Below is the app stack:

-1. FastAPI - Used to implement the microservices.
+1. FastAPI - Used to implement the microservice.
 1. OpenAI - The o4-mini model provides LLM services.
 1. AWS Cloudformation/CodePipeline - Provides IaC and CI/CD services.
 1. AWS VPC - A cloud to where the service is deployed.